BlockchainOne/Open-Translating/sources/Why-you-should-learn-to-build-Blockchain-Apps.md

-# Why you should learn to build Blockchain Apps
+# Why you should learn to build Blockchain Apps【Ashton翻译中】

 Last week we released [CryptoZombies](http://cryptozombies.io/) Lesson 4, where we continue our journey to build an army of zombies with Solidity, Ethereum’s programming language.
 As of this lesson, **over 90,000 people have used** [CryptoZombies](http://cryptozombies.io/) and are getting more familiar with developing Decentralized Applications ( *DApps* ) on Ethereum.